Flea allergy dermatitis at a glance

 Fleas and/or flea dirt may be present in the cat’s coat; however, just one bite is enough to trigger a hypersensitivity, and in many cases, no fleas will be found because cats, especially those with FAD are such efficient groomers.

 As there are many other causes of miliary dermatitis in cats, the veterinarian may also recommend skin patch testing (or intradermal testing).
 This involves shaving an area of skin and injecting the area with small amounts of common allergens to see if your cat mounts an allergic response to any.

 Specialised blood tests can also confirm flea allergy dermatitis by detecting IgE antibodies in the blood.

-- As the majority of the flea life-cycle is spent in the home, it is important to treat the home with insect growth regulators (IGR’s).
-Treat beds, toys, rugs, carpets, and outdoor areas
+- As the majority of the flea life-cycle is spent in the home, it is vital to treat the home with insect growth regulators (IGR’s) which includes beds, toys, rugs, carpets, and outdoor areas

 - Antibiotics or medicated shampoos to treat secondary skin (pyoderma) infection.

 - Oral glucocorticoid therapy (usually prednisolone) to control inflammation and relieve itchiness.
 Long-term steroid use can produce side effects, therefore will be discontinued once symptoms resolve.